If you are an American or Canadian reading this, then you probably take it for granted that you will be safe.

 In a small-scale disaster, your vehicle might still be a good transportation method.
 But history tells us that cars can’t get through the debris and crowded streets after a disaster.
 And good luck getting gasoline for your vehicle!

 Better options for urban survival include bicycles and motorbikes.
-Make sure you know how to repair them though, or they will be useless when you encounter a small problem like a broken break cable.
+Make sure you know how to repair them though, or they will be useless when you encounter a small problem like a broken brake cable.

-Self Defense for Urban Survival
+Self Defense Skills

 Perhaps the most important urban survival skill is knowing how to protect yourself against other humans.
+Read our quick and dirty guide to Self Defense.

 Our “lizard brains” kick in during the aftermath of a disaster.
 With our brains focusing only on survival, even “civilized” people will have no problem stealing the pack from your back or fighting you for a scrap of bread.